3 Totally Unique Ways to Make (and Wear) a Corsage

 Glue & Go

 This project is as easy as it gets!
 First, choose a handful of small, hearty flowers.
 Cut stems close to the blooms and snip greenery or filler flower into one or two-inch sections.
-Slip an adjustable ring with a flat base onto your non-dominant pointer finger and angle the base toward you.
-Apply a layer of floral adhesive to the base and allow it to get tacky (about 10 seconds).
-Apply glue to the end of the first "statement" flower (we used blue thistle) and hold it on the base until it doesn't wiggle around anymore (about 30 seconds).
+Slip an adjustable ring with a flat base onto your non-dominant pointer finger and angle the base toward you (Image 1).
+Apply a layer of floral adhesive to the base and allow it to get tacky — about 10 seconds (Image 2).
+Apply glue to the end of the first "statement" flower (we used blue thistle) and hold it on the base until it doesn't wiggle around anymore — about 30 seconds (Images 3 & 4).
 Continue with remaining flowers, arranging as you go.
-We finished the look with white wax flower and pink astilbe.
+We finished the look with white wax flower and hot pink astilbe (Image 5).

 Save money on your wedding day, prom or other flower-worthy occasion by handcrafting a gorgeous boutonniere and corsage from inexpensive grocery store flowers.